It is a naturally occurring glycosaminoglycan found throughout the body’s connective tissue.

 Scars from wounds and burns on the skin

-Early research suggests that applying hyaluronic acid to the skin could be helpful in treating skin burns and wounds.
+Early research suggests that applying hyaluronic acid to the skin could help treat skin burns and wounds.

 More evidence is needed to rate the effectiveness of hyaluronic acid for these uses.